Lincoln Navigator: Safety

-Fourth generation (2018–present)
+Fourth generation (2018)

 On April 12, 2017, the fourth-generation 2018 Lincoln Navigator was introduced at the 2017 New York Auto Show.
 As with previous generations, the fourth-generation remains the Lincoln counterpart of the Ford Expedition, offered in both a standard and long-wheelbase configuration (Lincoln Navigator L).
 As before, both two and four-wheel drive versions are offered.

 The fourth-generation marked a significant shift in the exterior styling of the Navigator, as it adopted styling features of the 2017 Lincoln Continental.
 In another major shift, the model line adopted aluminum body construction.

+Lincoln refreshed the Navigator for the 2022 model year which was unveiled in August 2021.
+This added certain features such as a larger center touchscreen at 13 inches along with BlueCruise which was a semiautonomous driver assist system.

 Chassis

 The fourth-generation Lincoln Navigator uses the Ford T3 platform, developed under the U554 code name.
 Retaining body-on-frame construction, the Lincoln Navigator (and Ford Expedition) were engineered alongside the 2015 Ford F-150.
 The four-wheel independent suspension configuration was retained, with a redesigned rear suspension layout.

 Shared with the Ford F-150 Raptor, the Lincoln Navigator is equipped with a 450 hp twin-turbocharged 3.5L EcoBoost V6 (although Lincoln has ended its use of the EcoBoost nomenclature).
 The highest-output engine ever sold by Lincoln, the 3.5L V6 is paired with a 10-speed automatic transmission (replacing the previous 6-speed automatic).